Time to answer

-Thinking time with Willo is a great way to give candidates an indication of how long you expect them to take to complete a question.
-Thinking time can be set by hours and minutes, and applied to individual questions.
-In this article, we'll introduce you to Thinking time!
+Time to answer is a great way to give candidates an indication of how long you expect them to take to complete a question.
+Time to answer can be set by hours and minutes, and applied to individual questions.

 Getting started

-In certain assessment and interview processes, it can be helpful to limit a candidate to a specific amount of time, for example, you might want to remove or limit the opportunity for them to research the answer, or practice it too many times.
+In certain assessment processes, it can be helpful to limit a candidate to a specific amount of time, for example, you might want to remove or limit the opportunity for them to research the answer, or practice it too many times.

 Set the hours and minutes, or leave the hours blank if you just want to use minutes: